A-Dehbashi/A-Dehbashi/README.md

 # 👋 Hi There

 My Name is Amir Dehbashi and I am an android developer residing in Iran.
 Currently, I'm pursuing my master's degree in software engineering.
-Always trying to gain more knowledge about future tech tools and mobile developing methods.
-Also very fond of ios development and hopefully I'll be able to add this profession to my experience.
+Always trying to gain more knowledge about future tech tools and software developing.
+Also very fond of flutter & ios development and hopefully I'll be able to add this profession to my experience.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------